hineios/FAtiMA-DST/README.md

 - Although not a prerequisite, some knowledge of the game will be helpful.
 - DST modding is encouraged and completely accepted by the game developers, however, there is no documentation whatsoever.
 Luckily, every line of code is available in the game directory.
 I recommend the use of an editor that supports the *Search in files* functionality.
 You won't need to make any mod for the game, but you'll eventually need to search the game files to understand the actions and how everything works.
 Check the Understanding the Actions section.

-## Creating an agent
+## Running the mod

 This integration has two components: **FAtiMA-Server** and **FAtiMA-DST**.
 The former is a C# console application that will run FAtiMA, and the latter is a mod for DST that will control the character.
 You can think of **FAtiMA-Server** has the brains of the agents and **FAtiMA-DST** has the body.

-To create an agent you'll need to follow these general steps.
+To launch an agent you'll need to follow these general steps.

-1. Write a Role Play Character (RPC) using the FAtiMA Authoring Tools (check the FAtiMA-Toolkit page for more information) and place all it's files (.rpc, .edm, etc...) in the folder **Example Character**, under **FAtiMA-Server** console application.
-2. Get the **FAtiMA-DST** mod from the workshop.
+1. Subscribe to the **FAtiMA-DST** mod from the [workshop](http://steamcommunity.com/sharedfiles/filedetails/?id=1339264854).
-3. Launch **FAtiMA-Server** console application.
+2. Download and launch **FAtiMA-Server** [console application](https://github.com/hineios/FAtiMA-DST/releases).
-4. Launch a game with the **FAtiMA-DST** mod enabled.
+3. Launch a game with the **FAtiMA-DST** mod enabled.

 ## Creating an Agent

 FAtiMA-Toolkit provides tools to create agents for any scenario.
 For this particular scenario, there are some restrictions you'll need to understand and that I will introduce bellow.

-Currently, if you want to create an Agent for Don't Starve Together, you have to write a Role Play Character for FAtiMA.
+Currently, if you want to create an Agent for Don't Starve Together, you have to write a Role Play Character (RPC) using the FAtiMA Authoring Tools (check the FAtiMA-Toolkit page for more information) and place all it's files (.rpc, .edm, etc...) in the folder **Example Character**, under **FAtiMA-Server** console application.
+Ensure that the *.rpc* file is named **walter.rpc**, this is **crucial!** (and a limitation, future versions will provide ways to specify the RPC you want to use).
 I encourage you to check out the example character available in this repository.
 For now, if you want to run your own character you'll have to ovewrite the existing one under the *Example Character* folder (just rename the existing files and create your ones with the original name).